testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/>

 👀 &nbsp; **Alternatives:** Trust your familiairty with the code and assume that all network calls were configured for intercerption.
-This dictates that any developer that will put HTTP call in the code will remember to update the testing configuration - Isn't this a fragile assumption?   ❌ &nbsp; Periodic report
+This dictates that any developer that will put HTTP call in the code will remember to update the testing configuration - Isn't this a fragile assumption?   ❌ &nbsp; Some interceptor tools allow recording and inspecting the traffic - This is a good information (see bullet) to review periodically but not an ongoing guard ❌

 <br/>